OFiDCrypt/giddy-swaps/README.md

 - **Errors**: Share error logs with `@OFiDCrypt` for support.

 ## Contributing
-This is a private project.
-To contribute:
+This is a public project:
-- Fork and submit PRs to `@OFiDCrypt`.
+- Fork the repo, submit contributions.
 - Focus areas: Multi-token support, analytics dashboard, cross-chain volume.
-- Contact `@OFiDCrypt` on Telegram or X for access or support.
+- Contact `@OFiDCrypt` on Telegram or X for support.

 Happy swapping!